ROCm-LS/hipCIM/docs/installation/installation.rst

 Packaged versions of hipCIM and its dependencies are distributed via `AMD PyPI <https://pypi.amd.com/simple/>`_.
 This section discusses how to install hipCIM using this package index.
 This installation method should be used by hipCIM users. hipCIM developers should use the :ref:`source-build`

-1. Optional: Use ROCm Docker to get started:
+1. Optional: Use ROCm Docker to get started.

-   To run it inside a Docker, use:

    .. code-block:: shell